jojozhuang/jojozhuang.github.io/_note/interview-behavior/behavior-questions-amazon.md

 Situation | ***Background DePaul, CDM and Game Programming, etc.*** Teachers who teach **game programming and digital media** need an online application to share videos. **share level: public, internal, private(copy right)**.
 Teachers share video in a class or self defined group, students who receive the link can view the video. **Video Sharing Website=React + RESTful API(ASP.NET MVC - Web API)**.
 Two developers, I was responsible for the entire framework and the backend.
 Task      | Function Design, Database Design, Implementation with C# for RESTful API.
 Action    | Visited the director and some teachers to collect requirements.
 Design some main functions - login, upload, delete video, play, create topic, share topic.
 Design database - roles, users, permissions, courses, videos, topics.
 Create prototype with another developer.
 Demonstrated the POC to teachers to collect feedbacks for improvement, eg. **Copy from previous semester, expiration date, UI**.
 Result    | Completed the design and implemented the POC.
 Redefine some functions. **Why second chance?** Implement it with the concept of cloud computing, develop a **cloud-based application**.
-Object storage for video, metadata storage for database, load balancing for web server(API), CI/CD, Scale, etc.
+Object storage for video, metadata storage for database, load balancing for web server(API), CDN, CI/CD, Scale, etc. AWS, including `S3 bucket, CloudFront, Elastic Transcoder(Convert Formats), RTMP for Media Streaming`(replace JW player streaming server).

 ### 3.6 Email Attachment
 For questions like, disagree with manager?